rickardlindberg/rliterate/rliterate.rliterate.markdown

         * Read breath first
 * Literate programming treats any target programming language as an assembly language
 * Can't edit text paragraphs in vim
+* TOC should only expand first 3(?) levels when opening a file for the first time